712 Fifth Avenue: Office use

 712 Fifth Avenue's completion in 1990 coincided with the beginning of the early 1990s recession, when 14.5 percent of Manhattan office space was vacant.
 At the time, 423,000 ft2 of 712 Fifth's 457,300 ft2 was vacant, and the skyscraper was seen as a white elephant project as a result.
 Solomon Equities also had difficulties finding tenants at 750 Seventh Avenue and 1585 Broadway, which had been completed around the same time.
 The Solomons withdrew from the development of 712 Fifth Avenue in 1990, and Taubman then took over the project.
 In February 1991, the Henri Bendel store opened; at the time, there were six office tenants, including the Taubman Company.
 Six months later, several small tenants had signed leases for a collective 200000 ft2 of space.
 Several floors were subdivided into smaller offices, some with shared conference rooms.
 Because of the relatively small floor size, 712 Fifth Avenue's owners had to charge high rents to make profits.

 In 1998, the building was sold to the Paramount Group for $285 million (or roughly 523 $/ft2, then a record rate for office space.
 Two years later, the Lalique windows in the former Coty Building had to be removed for restoration, as the steel frame had rusted and expanded, cracking some panes.
 The windows were restored by Arthur Femenella.
 The writer Jerold S. Kayden published the book Privately Owned Public Space: The New York City Experience around the same time, in which he described Henri Bendel as selling merchandise in the atrium.
 Though this was a violation of the 1988 agreement that prohibited retail uses in the atrium, the city government took no action for two years.
 The city considered it a lower-priority violation since Henri Bendel's actions did not result in "a total denial of access".
+By the early 21st century, the building's tenants included Aberdeen Asset Management, Christian Dior, CVC Capital Partners, Riverstone Holdings, Roberto Cavalli, TSG Consumer Partners, and Vector Group.